nijgururajofficial/ai_resume_builder/README.md

 4.  **📄 `PdfDocxGenerator`**: Finally, this utility converts the formatted Markdown into two professional outputs: a `.docx` file for easy editing and a visually styled `.pdf` file, ensuring perfect fonts, spacing, and layout for submission.

+5.  **📊 `ResponseLogger`**: (Optional) Captures detailed execution data from all agents for debugging, performance monitoring, and continuous improvement.

 ---

 ## Core Features